 Should you consider shaving during pregnancy?

 Let’s face it.
 Many of us didn’t have a smooth pregnancy.
 I know I didn’t (and I know a friend who was miserable).
 I had to think about my weird cravings and satisfying my hunger, while at the same time be conscious of what I eat.
 Then there’s the dreaded morning sickness, which, by the way, was really, really, really awful.
 So yeah, taking care of the bush was the least of my concerns.

 But should you be shaving during pregnancy?
 Some say you should and others don’t think it’s necessary.
 But know that some hospitals require women to have their pubes shaved before giving birth for hygienic purposes.

-As outlined by MomJunction, citing an article from PubMed Health, shaving your pubic hair during pregnancy helps for a hygienic childbirth and reduces chances of infection during an episiotomy.
+As stated in a 2014 PubMed review, shaving helps for hygienic childbirth and reduces the chances of infection during an episiotomy.
 Clearing the privates also help doctors perform sutures easier and it can also help with C-section deliveries.

 DIY vs Getting Help